 Although this pendant doesn't feature any hallmarks or control stamps, we believe it to be of Belgian origin.

-This style of pendant is also seen in France starting around 1840.
+This style of pendant is seen in France starting around 1840, and throughout Northern Europe, as far as Flanders.

 Period: 18th Century Flemish, Georgian (1720-1840)